-Example of Methods of Analyzing Assessment Data

-Question: How did Michael do on the assessment if he earned 65 points?

-Answer: To know if Michael did well on the assessment, his 65 points needs to be COMPARED against something else:

-EXAMPLE Question Data Analysis Challenge

-answered by Method(s)

-assessment

-55 is passing and Are students Standards-based; Establishing sound

-70 is a perfect meeting my Competency performance

-score standards? based; Criterion standards

-referenced

-The class average How do students Benchmarking; Identifying

-is 75 points compare to peers? peer-referenced; appropriate peers

-norm-referenced & collecting

-information from

-them

-System average is How do students Best practices Commitment to

-75 but average at compare to the perspective; "best improving

-the University is best of their peers? in class" teaching &

-85 learning;

-Identifying best

-practice peers

-Michael scored Are students Value-added Imprecise

-35 a year ago improving? perspective, assessments hide

-growth, change, growth, motivating

-improvement, pre- students on pre-

-post test; is growth due

-to "us"

-Class average is Is the teaching & Longitudinal Using the same

-75 now and 40 curriculum perspective assessment

-three years ago improving?

-Michael is tone- Are students doing Capability Determining

-deaf as well as they perspective potential

-can?
+Example of Methods of Analyzing Assessment Data Question: How did Michael do on the assessment if he earned 65 points?
+Answer: To know if Michael did well on the assessment, his 65 points needs to be COMPARED against something else: EXAMPLE Question answered by assessment Data Analysis Method(s) Challenge 55 is passing and 70 is a perfect score Are students meeting my standards?
+Standards-based; Competency based; Criterion referenced Establishing sound performance standards The class average is 75 points How do students compare to peers?
+Benchmarking; peer-referenced; norm-referenced Identifying appropriate peers & collecting information from them System average is 75 but average at the University is 85 How do students compare to the best of their peers?
+Best practices perspective; "best in class" Commitment to improving teaching & learning; Identifying best practice peers Michael scored 35 a year ago Are students improving?
+Value-added perspective, growth, change, improvement, pre- post Imprecise assessments hide growth, motivating students on pre-test; is growth due to "us" Class average is 75 now and 40 three years ago Is the teaching & curriculum improving?
+Longitudinal perspective Using the same assessment Michael is tone- deaf Are students doing as well as they can?
+Capability perspective Determining potential